-47 IFRS 17 requires that the insurer provides disclosures that enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach or the fair value approach on the CSM and insurance revenue in subsequent periods (IFRS 17, paragraph 114).
-In addition, the insurer shall explain how it determined the measurement of the insurance contracts at transition date (IFRS 17, paragraph 115).
+50 IFRS 17 requires that the insurer provides disclosures that enable users of financial statements to identify the effect of groups of insurance contracts measured at the transition date applying the modified retrospective approach or the fair value approach on the CSM and insurance revenue in subsequent periods (IFRS 17, paragraph 114).
+The provision of such recurrent disclosures is seen by some insurers as costly.
+In addition, the insurer is required to explain how it determined the measurement of the insurance contracts at transition date (IFRS 17, paragraph 115).